seq-code/seqcode/README.md

-If an alteration of a taxon modifies its circumscription, the author responsible may be indicated by the addition to the author citation of the abbreviation ‘‘emend.’’ (emendavit) followed by the name of the author responsible for the change.
+If an alteration of a taxon modifies its circumscription, the author responsible may be indicated by the addition to the author citation of the abbreviation ‘‘*emend.*’’ (*emendavit*) followed by the name of the author responsible for the change.
 Only alterations that cause significant changes in the circumscription warrant description as an emendation.

 ### <a name="section-7"></a> Section 7.
 Changes in Names of Taxa as a Result of Transference, Union, or Change in Rank